-In June 2021, we initiated a global clinical trial designed to evaluate the safety and efficacy of BXCL501 in the acute treatment of agitation associated with pediatric schizophrenia and bipolar disorders, in part to fulfill pediatric study requirements agreed to with the FDA in connection with the approval of IGALMITM's approval.
+In June 2021, we initiated a global clinical trial designed to evaluate the safety and efficacy of BXCL501 in the acute treatment of agitation associated with pediatric schizophrenia and bipolar disorders, in part to fulfill pediatric study requirements agreed to with the FDA in connection with the approval of IGALMITM.
 The trial protocol has been reviewed by the FDA, as well as by the European Medicines Agency, to fulfill potential commitments to study the effects of BXCL501 in pediatric patients ages 13 to 17 with schizophrenia and ages 10 to 17 with bipolar disorders.
 Enrollment of patients with schizophrenia, schizoaffective disorder, bipolar I, and bipolar II disorder is ongoing in this multisite, double-blind, placebo-controlled parallel group trial.
-Approximately 47%54% of the 150 total subjects have been enrolled in the U.S. One European site is actively recruiting patients, and several additional European sites are planned to initiate enrollment.
-81 of such subjects have completed the clinical trial.
-In July 2023, we stopped activities in the fourth quarter of 2023.
-European region as enrollment and site recruitment was unproductive.
+Approximately 54% 63% of the 150 total subjects have been enrolled in the U.S. and 81 90 of such subjects have completed the clinical trial.
+In July 2023, we stopped activities in the European region as enrollment and site recruitment was unproductive.
 Similar to our registration trials in schizophrenia and bipolar disorder (SERENITY I and II), the primary endpoint is the change from baseline PEC total score at two hours.
-This The U.S. portion of this program remains active following the Reprioritization.
+The U.S. portion of this program remains active following the Reprioritization.